 The project considered opportunities to use the sealed training track for alternative activities including recreation activities and community markets.
 However, the safety, functional and access requirements of these activities cannot be addressed with the existing dimensions and configuration of the track.
-Importantly the size and location of community recreation and social hub.
+Importantly the size and location of the running track prevents optimising the use and development of the foreshore area as a significant community recreation and social hub.